whatwg/web-history/README.md

   with membership initially restricted to students of Harvard University.

 - [Flickr launched](http://en.wikipedia.org/wiki/Flickr); making
-  innovative use of asynchronous scripting/Ajax mechanisms in its user interface, it will go on to be often cited as an example later in "Web 2.0" discussions.
+  innovative use of XMLHttpRequest to drive its user interface, adding "tagging" features inspired by del.icio.us, and eventually moving to provide APIs to expose Flickr for data using in other sites and Web aps, it will go on to be often cited as a key example of a "Web 2.0" application.

 ## 2004-03